BY-LAWS OF USAF MSC ASSOCIATION, INC.

 - NUMBER, TENURE AND QUALIFICATIONS.

 The number of directors of the corporation shall be at least three (3) but no more than twelve (12) who shall be members of the Corporation.
-One director shall be an active duty officer and one shall be a member of the Air Force Reserve/National Guard.
-Should there not be an available and willing candidate to represent either of these constituencies, that directorship position shall remain vacant until the next election.
-Each director shall hold office until his or her successor shall have been elected and qualified.
-The majority of the board members shall always be retired Air Force Medical Service Corps officers.
+All directors will be Medical Service Corps Officers.
+One director shall be a member of the Air Force Reserve (Active or Retired) or the Air National Guard (Active or Retired) (Guard/Reserve Position).
+Should there not be an available and willing candidate to represent either of these constituencies, that directorship position may be filled by a dully elected retired or separated Air Force Medical Service Corps Officer.
+If it is so filled, then the next vacancy on the board will be made available as a (Guard/Reserve Position).
+All other directors will be retired or separated Air Force Medical Service Corps Officers.
+Each director shall hold office until his or her successor shall have been elected and qualified.”

 - CLASSIFICATION OF DIRECTORS.